sopra-fs23-group-20/server/README.md

 ## Roadmap
 * Our web application is mostly mobile-friendly, but some pages may still require improvements in scaling for optimal viewing on different devices.
+Or another idea in this area would be to implement everything in an app.
 * An extension of the amount and type of hints available to guess the country.

 ## Authors and acknowledgment